The last question was asked for the first time, half in jest, on May 21, 2061, at a time

 We spontaneously emerged.
 Given the random chain of events and required conditions, it was inevitable, and exceedingly rare.
 Now we, as a culture, are asking ourselves how long we can keep it going.

-I’m not the first to try to use thermodynamics to predict Societal changes.
 Sociology Professor Kenneth D. Bailey in his book “Social Entropy Theory” used traditional thermodynamic arguments to conclude that society was doomed to chaos.
 Physical Chemist, and former president of Illinois State University, Thomas P. Wallace’s book “Wealth, Energy, and Human Values: Dynamics of Decaying Civilizations from Ancient Greece to America,” took a similar dismal view.
 Looking around at the problems of contemporary society it’s easy to take such a view.
 Neither made the connection of entropy as empathy, nor the role these play in sophistication versus evolution.
 Is the end of civilization possible?
 Absolutely.
 Just like the heat death of the universe argument, our future is only dire until we realize the new possibilities and ways we couldn’t see before.
 Show me an academic, and I’ll likely show you someone consumed with power and control.
 But as we’ve seen, that’s a very, unnecessarily, dismal view of entropy.

-Empathy, a form of entropy itself, emerged to promote entropy production.
+Empathy, likely a form of entropy itself, emerged to promote entropy production.
 Empathy, unlike purely structural/physical entropy, entangles us in the chemistry of what we call culture.
 Entropy can be a very beautiful thing.
 When we really understand entropy and empathy, may’be we’ll finally be ready for Asimov’s ultimate last question.

 (Note: this post is one chapter of what could become a book someday.
 The other chapters can be found here: https://hydrogen.wsu.edu/dr-jacob-leachman/ )